x-pwn3d/Writeups/Hack The Box/Nocturnal.md

 ![Capture d'écran 2025-04-20 163121](https://github.com/user-attachments/assets/254adc7b-091e-466a-9650-553a3ad5e983)

-And it works and we can also see that Amanda has an access to the **Admin Panel**.
+The login was successful, and we also noticed that Amanda has access to the **Admin Panel**.

-There is the **Admin Panel** and we can see the backup fonctionnality  :
+This reflects a **Broken Access Control** (Vertical Privilege Escalation) issue, the application failed to enforce user-level restrictions, letting us access files uploaded by higher-privileged accounts like Amanda.

+The **Admin Panel** includes a feature to perform backups, which might be useful for further enumeration :

 ![Capture d'écran 2025-04-20 163322](https://github.com/user-attachments/assets/5b633227-e487-4486-9692-a5160faa4587)